rimutaka/posts/lambda-url-with-cloudfront/readme.md

 Since the calling script and the lambda URL are running on different domains, the web browser would require the right [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (also called [CORS protocol](https://fetch.spec.whatwg.org/#http-cors-protocol)) to be present for the call to succeed.

-The CORS protocol would involve sending an [HTTP OPTIONS request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/OPTIONS) to the lambda with these three CORS headers to confirm that the lambda accepts requests from the script's domain:
+The CORS protocol for the above `fetch()` involves sending an [HTTP OPTIONS request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/OPTIONS) to the lambda with these three CORS headers to confirm that the lambda accepts requests from the script's domain:

 ```
 Access-Control-Request-Method: GET